psu-epl/psu-epl.github.com/doc/equip/laser/QD-1390/index.md

 ![image alt text](img/image_3.png)
 1. Check your job.
     1. There are several issues that can happen upon importing a vector image.:
-		1. If the vectors are messed up, in which case you will have manually edit your job by clicking "Edit Nodes", and adding nodes to the parts you want to remove, or move.
+		1. If the vectors are messed up, in which case you will have to manually edit your job by clicking "Edit Nodes", and adding nodes to the parts you want to remove, or move.
 It takes practice.
         1. Your vector image is scaled way too small.
 Select your vector shapes, and check the width and length in the upper left corner (not the x and y values, that is the position of your piece).
 The program has a tendency to take inch dimensions and just turn them into millimeters (not convert, just changes it, ex.
 6 inches becomes 6 mm).
 To fix this, you should export your vector file in millimeters.
 Alternatively, you can fix this by highlighting all of your shapes, and converting your dimensions in inches into millimeters (multiply each dimension by 25.4) and entering that in for the height and width.

 ## Cut Power and Speed or Rastering